-Not surprisingly, since 2006 the Italian Revenue (Agenzia delle Entrate) has been holding that both the initial settlement of property on trust and the ultimate disposal of the property, out of the trust to the beneficiaries should both be taxed at a full rate of tax.
+Not surprisingly, since 2006 the Italian Revenue (Agenzia delle Entrate) held that both the initial settlement of property on Trust and the ultimate disposal of the property out of the Trust to the beneficiaries should both be taxed at a full rate of tax.

-The Italian Revenue claims that inheritance and gift tax (Imposta sulle successioni e donazioni) is payable at the time any property is transferred into the name of trustees at the inception of the trust.
-Depending on the relationship between the settlor and the trustee, the rate of tax ranges from 4% (subject to a nil rate band of Euro 1,000,000) if the trustee is a spouse or a child of the settlor, to a rate of 8% and no nil rate band where the parties are not related.
-Additional tax (Imposte Ipotecarie e Catastali), at the full rate, would also be payable at a later stage when Italian real estate is transferred from the trustee to the beneficiaries.
-This would make trusts very expensive arrangement in Italy.
+The Italian Revenue claims that inheritance and gift tax (Imposta sulle successioni e donazioni) is payable at the time any property is transferred into the name of trustees at the inception of the Trust.
+Depending on the relationship between the settlor and the trustee, the rate of tax ranges from 4% (subject to a fist Euro 1,000,000 slice, free of tax) if the trustee is a spouse or a child of the settlor, to a rate of 8% and no exempt slice where the parties are not related.
+Additional tax (Imposte Ipotecarie e Catastali), at the full rate would also be payable at a later stage when Italian real estate is transferred from the trustee to the beneficiaries.
+This would make Trusts a very expensive arrangement in Italy.

 After some hesitation, the Italian Supreme Court (Corte Suprema di Cassazione) is definitely coming down in favour of this latest interpretation of the current legislation.